sql-aus-hh/bjoernpeters/README.md

 <h1>Hallo und a warm welcome to my personal page on Github, my name is Bjoern Peters</h1>
-<h3>I am a Microsoft MVP for Data Platform since 2017, Senior SQL Server DBA, Senior Consultant for Azure @KramerundCrew with a lot of Microsoft Certifications, <br>
+<h3>I am an  ex-Microsoft MVP for Data Platform since 2017, Senior SQL Server DBA, Senior Consultant for Azure @KramerundCrew with a lot of Microsoft Certifications, <br>
 Tech Mentor, Public Speaker, Author, Blogger</h3>
 <h3>I'm very curios and love to try out new cloud technology.
 Actually, I'm mostly interested in Azure Arc for Kubernetes (Kubernetes in general) and Azure Arc Data Services.</h5>
 <br>